mcuringa/mcuringa.github.com/cv.md

 Works in progress
 -----------------
+de Freitas, E., & Curinga, M. (under review).
+How the concept of racial entropy came to shape our ideas about segregation: Exposing the cybernetic assumptions in demographic models.

 Curinga, M., & de Freitas, E. (under review).
 Computational Thinking and the Infant Mind: Towards the New Empiricisms of Software Studies. _Learning, Media and Technology_.

-Curinga, M., Uttamchandani, S., & Drew, J. (under review).
-Examining the role of spatial justice in framing non-majors’ experiences with undergraduate computing. _The Technical Symposium 2025 on Computer Science Education_.
-Pittsburgh, Pennsylvania, Wed 26 February - Sat 1 March 2025.

-de Freitas, E., & Curinga, M. (in preparation).
-How the concept of racial entropy came to shape our ideas about segregation: Exposing the cybernetic assumptions in demographic models.
+Curinga, R., Raña, R., Curinga, M., & Maryutina, E. (under review).
+Assessing and placing emergent bilinguals in U.S. schools: Findings from field interviews. _International journal of bilingual education and bilingualism._

 </div>

 Software works
 --------------
 {% for work in site.data.software  | sort:"order" %}
 {% if work.cv == "1" %}
 <div class="row" markdown="0">